A Lesson from the Life of Joseph

 Joseph’s first dream is recorded in Genesis 37:5-8.
 In this first dream Joseph and his brothers were in the field binding together sheaves of grain.
 Suddenly Joseph’s sheaf stood up, and the sheaves of his brothers all gathered around his sheaf and bowed down before it.
 When his brothers heard his dream, they were angered at the thought of Joseph ruling over them, and their hatred for him grew even greater.

 Joseph also told his second dream to his brothers, and it as well did nothing to endear himself to them.
 This second dream is recorded in Genesis 37:9-11.
 In Joseph’s second dream, the sun, the moon, and eleven stars bowed down before him.
 Joseph also told this second dream to his father Jacob.
-When he heard the dream, Jacob rebuked Joseph at the thought that he, Joseph’s mother, and his eleven brothers would all bow before him.
+When Jacob heard the dream, he rebuked Joseph at the thought that he, Joseph’s mother, and his eleven brothers would all bow before him.
 Joseph’s brothers continued to be jealous of him, and even though Jacob rebuked him for telling the dream, he kept it in his thoughts.

 For Jacob’s favor toward Joseph, and for his dreams of exaltation above his brothers, the Bible tells us that Joseph’s brothers hated him to the extent that they were ready to kill him.
 Soon they saw an opportunity to rid themselves of Joseph once and for all.